mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-01-week-2-programme.md

 **Venue:** Monday October 21st: UG55B

 - **Hands on sequencing demonstration run by David Baker**
- 	-	exciting chance to see sequences are generated on the Illumina platform
+ 	-	exciting chance to see how sequences are generated on the Illumina platform

 ***